wordofwarning/wordofwarning.org/current/2015-haphazard/timed/index.md

 ####12noon-12.30pm | 1-1.30pm | 2-4pm
 **Ultra Violets | *Labolis Goes Wild***
-Welcome to the jungle… Pick up a pirate map from Captain Jack and embark on a perilous quest for buried treasure; fish in the lagoon and unravel the spider-web riddle as **you** search for the elusive clues.
+Welcome to the jungle… Pick up a pirate map from Captain Jack and embark on a perilous quest for buried treasure.
+Fish in the lagoon and unravel the spider-web riddle as **you** search for the elusive clues.

 [2013](/archive/2013-spring/haphazard) saw the Ultra Violets bring mayhem in the Minotaur's maze.
 Now be enticed to explore, but remember — it's a jungle out there!
 [www.ultraviolets.org.uk](http://www.ultraviolets.org.uk) | [Ultra Violets facebook](http://www.facebook.com/pages/Ultra-Violet-Violence/182526948443905)